bitrise-io/devcenter/_articles/reviews/signing-up-with-email-draft.md

    ![](/img/your-password-should-have-1.png)
 2. Click `Sign up with email`
-3. Add your first name, last name, your company name and a few more details if you wish.
+3. Optional step: Add your first name, last name, your company name and a few more details if you wish.
 You can also add those later.
 4. Check your inbox for our Confirmation Instructions.

    ![](/img/check-your-inbox.png)